 Yes, UIKit is a must, but you should consider some of your time for SwiftUI.

 Let me recapitulate.
-SwiftUI have been out for almost two years and is been getting updates and new features in every Xcode and iOS or macOS release.
+SwiftUI had been out for almost two years and has been getting updates and new features in every Xcode and iOS or macOS release.

 Once you try it, you will love it.

 Mobile frameworks were always competing for TimeToPublish kpi or easy to get started.
 Let’s be clear, easy stands for how much the framework offer for boilerplate code, and it’s one of the best of Flutter (apart from being cross-platform) is how fast you can develop a POC or an application that is ready to publish while UIKit is kind of harsh (you will get used to) to build a simple app and use a set of basic components.

 SwiftUI comes in as a real contender to simplify all the process needed by the UIKit framework.
 It lets you develop a basic or complex app in record time, support multiple screen sizes and multiple platform.
 Indeed, apps that support iPadOS can basically run on macOS with only a simple toggle, and it’s called MacCatalyst.

 While SwiftUI is not in beta anymore, it’s likely you will have to change a certain part of the code every new release due to Apple’s work in progress.
 Some things may break but most of the time, it’s just a minor, and you will get going.

 Here, you can find great SwiftUI tutorials published by Apple.
 But you can go even deeper and check this list of the best about SwiftUI